Broadcasting Act 1990

-The Broadcasting Act 1990 is an Act of the Parliament of the United Kingdom, which aimed to liberalise and deregulate the British broadcasting industry by promoting competition; an example being ITV, in particular, which had earlier been described by Margaret Thatcher as "the last bastion of restrictive practices".
-The Act was initiated in part due to a 1989 European Council Directive (89/552), also known as the Television Without Frontiers directive, and came about after the findings from the Peacock Committee.
+The Broadcasting Act 1990 (c.
+42) is an act of the Parliament of the United Kingdom, which aimed to liberalise and deregulate the British broadcasting industry by promoting competition; an example being ITV, in particular, which had earlier been described by Margaret Thatcher as "the last bastion of restrictive practices".
+The act was initiated in part due to a 1989 European Council Directive (89/552), also known as the Television Without Frontiers directive, and came about after the findings from the Peacock Committee.

 It led directly to the abolition of the Independent Broadcasting Authority and its replacement with the Independent Television Commission and Radio Authority (both themselves now replaced by Ofcom), which were given the task of regulating the broadcasting industry with weaker powers compared to the previous authority.

-The Act
+The act

-The Act abolished the Independent Broadcasting Authority (IBA) and Cable Authority, which were replaced by the Independent Television Commission (ITC) and Radio Authority.
+The act abolished the Independent Broadcasting Authority (IBA) and Cable Authority, which were replaced by the Independent Television Commission (ITC) and Radio Authority.
 The ITC began regulating cable television, which was previously the remit and responsibility of the Cable Authority, in addition to terrestrial television from the IBA which only regulated ITV, Channel 4 and British Satellite Broadcasting.
 Meanwhile, the Radio Authority siphoned off radio broadcasting from the IBA.

 It allowed for the creation of a fifth analogue terrestrial television channel in the United Kingdom, and stipulated that the BBC, which had previously produced the vast majority of its television programming in-house, was now obliged to source at least 25% of its output from independent production companies.

 Additionally, in the letter of the law, the television or radio companies rather than the regulator became the broadcasters as had been the case with the IBA before 1964, when it had fewer regulatory powers than it would later assume.

 Effects

 In television

-In television, the Act paved the way for the establishment of Channel 5, and enabled the growth of multichannel satellite television.
+In television, the Act paved the way for the establishment of Channel 5, enabling the growth of multichannel satellite television.

 The Act has sometimes been described, both as praise and as criticism, as a key enabling force for Rupert Murdoch's ambitions in Britain.
 It reformed the system of awarding ITV franchises, which proved controversial when Thames Television was replaced by Carlton Television, for what some felt were political reasons (see Death on the Rock), and when TV-am, admired by Thatcher for its management's defiance of the trade unions, lost its franchise to GMTV (the now-former Prime Minister personally apologised to the senior TV-am executive Bruce Gyngell).
 It also allowed companies holding ITV franchises to merge with each other starting in 1994, beginning the process which eventually led to all franchises in England and Wales coming under the control of ITV plc in 2004.